 Taken from a web article on dogs and cancer, http://www.selfgrowth.com/articles/14_Types_of_Dogs_Prone_to_Cancer.html

 There are 14 types of dogs prone to cancer.
 Collies can be prone to cancers within the nasal cavity.
 Unfortunately, this can often result from the inhalation of second hand cigarette smoke.
 Collies and other long snouted dogs have more tissue within the nasal cavity and more susceptible to absorbing toxins in the air.
 We are a non-smoking family, however collies and canines in general can and do get other types of cancer just as humans do.
 I talked to our vet about this and they contacted their specialists for canine cancer.
 The specialists say they believe this to be caused 90% by environmental issues; lawn chemicals, chemicals/preservatives in food, etc...
-The FDA has approved usage of these chemicals and pesticides in our own food (nitrites, nitrates, bht, bvo, hfcs, artificial flavor, artifical color, and the list goes on), what they call preservatives to maintain "freshness".
+The FDA has approved usage of these chemicals and pesticides in our own food (nitrites, nitrates, bht, bvo, hfcs, artificial flavor, artifical color, food grown from genetically modified seeds, and the list goes on), what they call preservatives to maintain "freshness" and seeds synthetically designed to resist pests.
 What they mean is to make food last forever no matter how bad it is for us, then sell us drugs to "help us" get over illness that they caused to begin with.
 And they tell us it's safe in "small dosages".
 But what happens when we have small dosages every day in our life that builds up in our bodies over time?
 Cancer, heart disease, kidney failure, inflammation in the body, etc...I myself am trying to get over this lifetime of diseased ridden and "diet" foods.
+And the same goes for food for our canine companions, we have to be very vigilant about what we "see" is on the dog food labels and what is "actually" in the food.

 First of all it is important to note, according to the two vets that I use that work together, Atopy accounts for 90% of the cases that walk through a Vets doors.
 It is not breed specific and affects many, many dogs and cats as well.
 I suspect many pet owners either own or have owned pets afflicted with atopy even though they may not know it.
 Dogs experience allergies through their skin as opposed to respiratory like a human would, although most certainly humans have skin conditions as well.